layer-software/frontend-engineer-test-instructions/README.md

 - Create a private repository on GitHub (they are free) for your code.
 When you finish the challenge, invite `bez4pieci` as a collaborator to the repository you created and send a notification e-mail to [careers@golayer.io](mailto:careers@golayer.io).
 - Make sure you include all code in the repository.
 - The task shouldn't take longer than ~3-4 hours of your time.
 Please be aware that we don't judge how fast you can code.
 If you feel you need more time to bring the solution to a state of your liking, please do so.
-- If you choose to skip some parts or you believe your assumptions need explaining, please provide adequate details in the README.
+- It's OK if you decide to skip some parts of the challenge if you feel that will take too much of your time.
+For instance, you could skip the list view of the tables.
+If you choose to skip anything or you believe your assumptions need explaining, please provide adequate details in the README.